json-schema-org/understanding-json-schema/source/structuring.rst

 everywhere that addresses are used.

 .. note::
-    This is part of the v4 spec only, and does not exist in v3.
+    This is part of the draft 4 spec only, and does not exist in draft 3.

 So let's start with the schema that defines an address::